tomascelko/tomascelko.github.io/_projects/parallel_clustering.md

 #### 1.From prebuilt .zip package
 - download suitable version for your platform from the table below
 - extract the zip file to desired location.
 For linux, you may want to copy contents of the `include` folder to `usr/include/` and contents of `lib` folder to `/usr/lib/`.
-For Windows, you may want to copy contents of the extracted `clusterer_cuda` folder to `Program Files` and let cmake know about path to `clusterer_cuda-config.cmake`
+For Windows, you may want to copy contents of the extracted `clusterer_cuda` folder to `Program Files` and let cmake know about path to `clusterer_cuda-config.cmake`.
+The next step might not be required if the files were placed in standard locations like `/usr/lib`
-- letting cmake know about path to `clusterer_cuda-config.cmake` - TBD
+- letting cmake know about path to `clusterer_cuda-config.cmake` -  either set `CMAKE_PREFIX_PATH` to directory where `clusterer_cuda-config.cmake` is located or add it to environmental `PATH` variable.
+TBD

 #### 2.From installer file (.deb)